 Wooden bowls are surprisingly resilient and can be stacked together to save space.
 Open shelving is a great option if you’re showing off a lovely bowl.
 Alternatively, roll-out shelving makes them easily accessible.

 How often can I use my bowl?

-If you’ve paid for a high-quality bowl, or if it’s a family heirloom, it’s tempting to “save it” and only use it occasionally.
+If you own a high-quality bowl, or if it’s a family heirloom, it’s tempting to “save it” and only use it occasionally.
 But wooden bowls are intended for everyday use, as the regular washing, drying and buffing keep them in optimum condition.
 Salad oils can also help keep the wood in good shape.

 What kind of food can I serve in my wooden bowl?

-Traditionally, wooden bowls are used for serving salads or popcorn.
+Traditionally, wooden bowls are used for salads or popcorn.
 But you won’t harm your bowl by serving wetter foods like stews, chili, pot roasts and meat.
-It’s also great for serving foods like breakfast cereals, and sides, like coleslaw.
+It’s also great for breakfast cereals, and sides like coleslaw.

 How sturdy is my bowl?

-A good wood bowl will resist damage from sharp knives and you make salad dressing right in your bowl without damaging it.
+A good wood bowl will resist damage from sharp knives.
+You can make salad dressing right in your bowl without damaging it.
 But if it does get marked or scratched, you can always restore it.
 Did you know that you can banish small scratches in wood with a walnut?
-And, never put your wooden bowl in the microwave.
+And never put your wooden bowl in the microwave.
 The extreme heat will damage it.

 How do I restore a neglected bowl?